nanophysics/pymeas2019_noise/documentation/README.md

 give color 'red'
 start

-![](images/start_reference_1.png)

-* you can see 1/f region of the reference noise
-* you can see the white noise region of the reference noise.
-* some peaks: 50 Hz, 150 Hz and 250 Hz
-* the background noise of the measuring setup 'short' is well below the noise measurement.
+the background noise of the measuring setup 'short' is well below the noise measurement.
 If this would not be the case the background noise has an influence on the result.
 To be able to compare these values it is important to measure the background noise with exactly the same settings as the measurement itself.

-* at 100kHz the amplifier has a built in low pass
+![](images/start_reference_1.png)

 start again
 rename folder